 NC sports betting laws FAQ

-Yes, North Carolina has legal sports betting at three retail locations.
+Yes, North Carolina has legalized sports betting at three retail locations and online.
+Online sports betting will launch on March 11, 2024.

 There are three tribal locations that will accept wagers in North Carolina: the Harrah’s Cherokee Casino Resort in Cherokee, the Harrah’s Cherokee Valley River Casino in Murphy, and the Catawba Two Kings Casino in Kings Mountain.

 As all three of the aforementioned casino sportsbooks are located inside 21+ facilities, you must be over the age of 21 to play.
-In addition, no prospective online sports betting bills have seriously proposed lowering the gambling age for online sports wagering.
-Hence, if a bill passes, it’s extremely likely the minimum age to bet online will be 21.
+In addition, when online sports betting launches in North Carolina, it will also have a 21+ age requirement.

 No, you don’t have to be a resident of North Carolina to play at its sportsbooks.
-Furthermore, there will be no residency requirement for any mobile sports betting law that comes along.
+Furthermore, there will be no residency requirement for online sports betting.
+The only stipulation a North Carolina online sportsbook will make is that a person places the bet while within state lines.

 Yes, you must be inside the state to place a sports wager.
 For the most part, that’s obvious, since in-person betting is the only permitted type of sports betting right now.
 Do not attempt to phone your bets directly into one of the sportsbooks or to an NC-based friend.
 Betting over the phone or as a proxy is a federal crime, regardless of state law.